BigGuard20000/bigguard20000/README.md

 ## About Me

 Hello!
 I am nxctvrnus, aka.
 BigGuard20000, an aspirant for computer science with dedication to solving complex problems.
-I also am a generalist, I possess experience in many subfields relating to cybersecurity.
+I also am a generalist w/ experience in many subfields relating to cybersecurity.

 ## What do I strive for?